 In addition .cn screams “we are in China and this is our thing” way more than a .com and an explanation on our homepage would.

 This is a question that we often have to help clients with.
-It depends who you are, but in the most part, the answer is yes.
+It depends on who you are, but for the most part, the answer is yes.

 There are main issues to deal with here:

 The Great Firewall is a huge beast.
 The budget for controlling what information is allowed to pass into the PRC is alarming.
 We can’t give exact figures, but let’s just say it is larger than a small nation’s defence budget…(no joke!)